 Welcome.
 I am Assistant Professor in the Wilf Family Department of Politics at New York University.
 My primary research interests are in comparative political behavior, religious and ethnic politics, and political participation.
 I have done research in parts of Sub-Saharan Africa and in the United States.
 My first book, Envy in Politics (Princeton University Press, 2018), examines how people's desires for high within-group status can influence their political behavior.
-My second book, tentatively titled Pew to Politics (co-authored with Rachel Riedl), examines how exposure to religious teachings can influence whether and how people participate in politics.
+My second book, From Pews to Politics (co-authored with Rachel Riedl, forthcoming from Cambridge University Press), examines how exposure to religious teachings can influence whether and how people participate in politics.

 Individualism and Empowerment in Pentecostal Sermons: New Evidence from Nairobi, Kenya (with Rachel Riedl).
 2016.
 African Affairs 115 (458): 119-144.
 Website.
 Pre-publication Manuscript.
 Appendix.
 Monkey Cage/Washington Post Entry.